What Is SSH?

 SSH key authentication-based login process

-- Before setting up an SSH connection, the SSH client needs to generate its own public and private key pair and store its public key on the SSH server.
+1. Before setting up an SSH connection, the SSH client needs to generate its own public-private key pair and store its public key on the SSH server.

-- Upon receipt, the client uses its own private key to decrypt the returned information before sending the decrypted information to the server.
+4. Upon receipt, the SSH client uses its own private key to decrypt the returned information before sending the decrypted information to the SSH server.

-- The server checks whether the decrypted information sent by the client is correct.
-If the information is correct, authentication is successful.
+5. The SSH server checks whether the decrypted information sent by the SSH client is correct; if the information is correct, authentication is successful.

 - Average rating：